Course Blog Fall 2014

 This website is the place where one checks in to find the current homework and all of the additional information about our course, including periodic postings of supplemental material.

 You can to look at the course syllabus for general information about the course as well as information about grading, homework, the midterm, and the final exam.

 Please do review the course policies.
-I count participants to read and follow these policies.
-They are quite resonable, and it is awkward to have to single out an individual for not following our few rule.
+I count on participants to read and follow these policies.
+They are quite reasonable, and it is awkward to have to single out an individual for not following our few rule.